Dmambo/enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Decode Morse code] <a name="about-project"></a>
+# 📖 [enumerable] <a name="about-project"></a>

-**Decode Morse code** is a tutorial on how to create a functionalities in ruby

-During your vacation at the seaside, time after time you find old bottles with parchment inside.
-Out of curiosity, you look into the next bottle and see that there is a message written in Morse code.
-Your curiosity grows even more - maybe you just found the lost treasure of the pirates!
-However, you are getting tired of decrypting messages manually.
-Fortunately, you can program in Ruby and you can help yourself by automating this process.
+**enumerable** Create your own Enumerable is a project to create a class MyList and a module MyEnumerable.
+Our module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## 🛠 Built With <a name="built-with"></a>